tatsy/pytinyexr/README.md

 ## Notice.

-Python2.7 wheel is not provided.
+Python2.7 binary wheel is not provided.